 In total, eleven built heritage features are potentially displaced by access road alternatives.
 Of these, two features (a pre-1900 farmhouse and the Royal Canadian Legion) are of potential heritage significance.
 All of the alternatives affect these two features.
-With respect to those access road alternatives associated with Plaza A, Alternatives 1A and 1B, will displace seven and six field identified features respectively while Alternative 3 displaces five.
-The remaining routes to Plaza A will displace four field-identified features.
-Alternative 2A (both options) and Alternative 2B (both options) are not considered to have a significant impact on built heritage features with a relatively equal number of field identified features.
-Of higher impact are the alternatives associated with Plazas B and C. Alternatives 1A and 1B displace nine and eight field identified features respectively while Alternatives 2A and 2B (both options) displace five field identified built heritage features.
+With respect to those access road alternatives associated with Plaza A, the Parkway alternative and Alternatives 1A and 1B (both options) will each displace seven field-identified features, while Alternative 3 displaces six.
+Alternatives 2A and 2B (both options), will each displace five field-identified features.
+Of higher impact are the alternatives associated with Plazas B and C. The Parkway alternative, Alternatives 1A and 1B (both options) and Alternative 3 will each displace eight field-identified features, while Alternatives 2A and 2B (both options) displace only five field-identified built heritage features.

-Access road alternatives that displace six or more features will, based on the quantity of their displacements, have an adverse impact on the study area.
+Access road alternatives that displace four or more features will, based on the quantity of their displacements, have an adverse impact on the study area.
 In all cases, however, displaced features are without any recognized heritage status.